-UPC's Unit of Measure (UOM) - Refer to the electronic filing Table of Codes and select the appropriate code for the UOM of the UPC being reported.
+UPC's Unit of Measure (UOM) - Enter the appropriate code for the UOM of the UPC being reported.
+Refer to the Electronic Filing Guide Table of Codes.

-Manufacturer - Enter the manufacturer of the product you are reporting.
+Manufacturer - Enter the manufacturer of the cigarettes being reported.
 Refer to the reporting state's tobacco directory.

 Brand Family - Enter the brand family for the product being reported.
 This should agree with the UPC identified in the UPC number field.
+Refer to the Electronic Filing Guide Table of Codes.